 Ted Marchibroda is an NFL head coach again.
-There's one catch, though; he's getting a second dose of Bob Irsay.
+There's one catch, though: He's getting a second dose of Bob Irsay.

-Thirteen years after he was fired as coach of the Baltimore Colts by owner Irsay, Marchibroda yesterday accepted a four-year contract to revive the floundering franchise, now in Indianapolis.
+More than 12 years after he was fired as coach of the Baltimore Colts by owner Irsay, Marchibroda yesterday accepted a four-year contract to revive the floundering franchise, now in Indianapolis.

 "This was an opportunity," Marchibroda said.
 "As long as you're an assistant, you hope for a head coaching job in the NFL."